"Arithmetic" on Tapestry

 Investigates the impact of institutional improvements on American Indian Reservations.

 The Word of God or Man?
-Bibles, Dictionaries, and the Vernacular Shift
+Bibles and the Vernacular Shift

-Uses generalized difference-in-differences and event study designs to assess the impact of printed bibles and dictionaries on shift away from Latin to vernacular languages in early modern Europe.
+Uses generalized difference-in-differences and event study designs to assess the impact of printed bibles on the shift from Latin to vernacular languages in early modern Europe.
 This topic has implications for better understanding the formation of national identities through language, as well as the communication of ideas across linguistic divides.

 The King’s French (joint with Jacob Hall)